-It’s now been confirmed by credible sources close to the deal that Facebook is in advanced talks to acquire Israel’s Waze for approximately $1 Billion.
+The rumor that Facebook is in advanced talks to acquire Israel’s Waze for approximately $1 Billion is raging in silicon wadi.
 Some suggest Apple might even be re-bidding, which would make a ton of sense for them considering their disastrous maps hangover.
 Apple now knows that you must own your own data to be a serious contender in the map wars.
 I’m sure Google isn’t sitting idle either.

 One of the inherent advantages of taking the long road of building up a massive crowdsourced dataset like Waze has, is that you amass a formidable barrier to entry and unique capabilities that only a crowd can power (e.g. near realtime street re-directs).

 Regardless of the outcome, the real story for fellow Israel tech founders and CEOs, is the masterful job Noam Bardin has done taking over a startup with a novel technology in search of a business and turning into one of Israel’s first billion dollar consumer Internet/Mobile companies.
 For full disclosure, Noam is a friend, so I’m admittedly biased but the world is finding out what many of us have known for a while — Noam is one of the preeminent startup CEOs, not only in Israel, but in the world today.